Read These Thoroughly

 Our goal is to provide developers with a set of tools to create products that will lead to a better player experience.
 We try as much as possible to not guide or hinder the creative process.
 While we remain as hands off as possible, we do, at times, need to step in to ensure products don’t have a negative impact to players.
 Please note, we don’t give individual products a stamp of approval, but rather ensure they don’t conflict with our player-focused policies.

 The goal is to enrich the League of Legends community and provide a better player experience.
 If your product might lead to a negative player experience please talk to us before it’s too late!
 There are some things that we're flexible on, but there are also some things we take a hard stance on.

 - Use any of our official logos

-- Refer to your project to be in a partnership or approved by Riot Games
+- Refer to your product to be in a partnership or approved by Riot Games

-- Publish a project that doesn't properly secure your API key
+- Publish a product that doesn't properly secure your API key

-- Utilize a Development or Interim API key to run a project accessible by the community (Development and Interim API keys are to be used to create a prototype that we can review before the project is made public)
+- Utilize a Development or Interim API key to run a product accessible by the community (Development and Interim API keys are to be used to create a prototype that we can review before the product is made public)

-- Utilize a Production API key to run multiple projects (each project must submit an application and be reviewed separately)
+- Utilize a single Production API key to run multiple products (each product must submit an application and be reviewed separately)

 - Compromise the integrity of the game or create an unfair advantage for players